Friday, May 14, 2021

 Area C

 In the rest of the West Bank, the Oslo Accords specified that the Israeli military would continue ruling by decree as it previously had in the whole territory (excluding East Jerusalem).
-The idea was that this would be a short-term solution, until details could be hammered out for Israel to accept the State of Palestine as a country and hand over control of the whole West Bank.
+The idea was for this to be a short-term solution, until details could be hammered out for Israel to accept the State of Palestine as a country and hand over control of the whole West Bank.

 Areas H1 and H2